Matrix balancing based interior point methods for point set matching problems: Optimal transport

-Under large $t$, the soliton in (\ref{eq_76'}) can provide a better approximation to the original optimal transport in (\ref{P0}).
+Under large $t$, the solution in (\ref{eq_76'}) can provide a better approximation to the original optimal transport in (\ref{P0}).
 However, problems with large $t$ are generally very ill-conditioned and hard to solve.
 To alleviate the ill-condition issue, with $\eta>1$, we solve $\nu$ in a sequence of subproblems associated with $t=t^{(0)}, t^{(1)},\ldots, t_{\max}$.
 This method is known as $\epsilon$-scaling heuristic\cite{Schmitzer2019} with $1/t$ replaced with $\epsilon\to 0$.
-Different from Sinkhorn balancing used in~\cite{Schmitzer2019}, we employ Newton methods in matrix balancing.
 To emphasize the usage of Newton methods, we call the interior point method in solving (\ref{eq_76'}) with $t\to \infty$ as the \textbf{Sinkhorn-Newton-negative-entropy method(SNNE)}. \begin{itemize} \item Initialize $t=t_0$ and $\nu=\nu_{ini}$.
 Repeat the following two steps until $t=t_{\max}$. \item Employ Newton based matrix balancing algorithms to update $\nu$, i.e., $\exp(-t \IT(c-M\nu))$ is doubly stochastic.\item If $t<t_{\max}$, update $t\to t\eta$. \end{itemize} The convergence of SNNE consists of two parts: the duality gap and the slackness condition.
-The convergence of duality gap requires the boundedness of $\nu$, which is related to so-called total support condition.
+The convergence of duality gap requires the boundedness of $\nu$, which is related to the total support condition.
 We postpone the discussion to Theorem~\ref{thm1}.
 Here, we give a few words on the convergence of $s\odot x\to 0$ as $t\to \infty$.
 With $s=c-M^\top \nu$, the optimal condition in (\ref{eq_69}) can be expressed as $s=-t^{-1}\log x\ge 0$.
-Fixing $\gamma'\in (0,1)$ and $\gamma''\in (1,\infty)$, we can compute an approximate solution $x$ with \beqq \gamma' t^{-1} (-x\odot \log x)\le s\odot x\le \gamma'' t^{-1} (-x\odot \log x) \eeqq As $t\to \infty$, we reach the KKT condition in (\ref{KKT}), \beqq 0\le x\odot s=-t^{-1} x\odot \log x\le (et)^{-1}\to 0. \eeqq Hence, as $t$ gets sufficiently large, the slackness condition can be reached with the aid of early termination in Prop.~\ref{early}.
-Empirically, the bottleneck of SNNE convergence is usually the convergence of the duality gap to $0$, which requires the effectiveness of matrix balancing algorithms.
-In addition, as $t$ increases, standard matrix balancing algorithms could become very inaccurate.
-To reduce numerical errors/instabilities, we suggest Alg.~\ref{Alg3.8} to compute $\nu$ instead.
-See section~\ref{sec3.4} for more details.
+Fixing $\gamma'\in (0,1)$ and $\gamma''\in (1,\infty)$, we can compute an approximate solution $x$ with \beqq \gamma' t^{-1} (-x\odot \log x)\le s\odot x\le \gamma'' t^{-1} (-x\odot \log x) \eeqq As $t\to \infty$, we reach the KKT condition in (\ref{KKT}), \beqq 0\le x\odot s=-t^{-1} x\odot \log x\le (et)^{-1}\to 0. \eeqq As $t$ gets sufficiently large, a solution satisfying the slackness condition can be reached with the aid of early termination in Prop.~\ref{early}.
+Empirically, the convergence for large $t$ does require fast convergence and high accuracy of matrix balancing algorithms.